wolfv6/keybrd/doc/keybrd_library_developer_guide.md

 ## Custom Row classes
 The keybrd library is flexible for designing custom Rows
- * RowBase functions can be overridden in a derived class
+ * Row functions can be overridden in a derived class
  * choice of Debouncers
  * choice of Scanners

 this example illustrates the custom Row classes for a fictional keybrd_Ext extension library the keybrd_Ext library is for a split keyboard with a matrix on each hand

-Row_Ext::keyWasPressed() overrides RowBase::keyWasPressed()
+Row_Ext::keyWasPressed() overrides Row::keyWasPressed()
 Row_Ext::keyWasPressed() is used to unstick sticky keys

 Row_Ext_uC scans the primary matrix